PLM Interest Group

 The term 'PLM Best Practice' is widely misused.
 There are many claims of "Best Practice" to be found, but none of them have ever been validated.
 The term is often applied by vendors and advisors to mean "what we think is a good idea".

 PLM Best Practice is far too important to be left in this vague state.
-The Advanced PLM initiative will capture and codify PLM Best Practice so that everyone in the industry can endorse and adopt it.
+The PLMIG has extensive experience in formulating PLM methodologies, and will leverage the Advanced PLM initiative to capture and codify PLM Best Practice so that everyone in the industry can endorse and adopt it.

 In Advanced PLM, the entire lifecycle needs to be covered with equal emphasis, from cradle to grave - not just the areas that are under the PLM Manager's immediate control.